yusifsalam/t490-macos/README.md

 - (Optional) [Rectangle](https://github.com/rxhanson/Rectangle) for window management similar to Windows (but better)
 - (Optional) [LuLu](https://github.com/objective-see/LuLu) for network traffic control

 For how to update OpenCore and kexts, read [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/update.html#_5-boot).
-Personally I use MountEFI and OCConfigCompare to update my hackintoshes.
+Personally, I use MountEFI to mount EFI partitions, ProperTree to edit plist files, and OCConfigCompare to compare my config files to the latest sample configs from OpenCore.
+I also always test drive my updated EFI with a USB stick before moving it to the EFI partition of the main SSD.

 ## CREDITS